Evaporator Selection Guide for Different Refrigeration Needs

 Cons:

-Less efficient than flooded evaporators in large-scale systems
+• Lower efficiency than flooded evaporators in large systems

 Pros: